NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/Medical Infrared Imaging with Slicer/README.md

 ## Key Investigators

-- Yolanda Martin-Hernando (IACTEC - MACbioIDi)
+- Yolanda Martin (IACTEC - MACbioIDi)
--	Abián Hernández-Guedez (ULPGC - GTMA - MACbioIDi)
+-	Abián Hernández-Guedes (ULPGC - GTMA - MACbioIDi)
+- Jorge Quintero Nehrkorn (IACTEC - MACbioIDi)
 - Enrique Villa (IACTEC - MACbioIDi)
-- Natalia Arteaga (IACTEC - MACbioIDi)
+- Natalia Arteaga-Marrero (IACTEC - MACbioIDi)
 - José-Carlos Ruiz-Luque (ULPGC - GTMA - MACbioIDi)
 - Juan Ruiz-Alzola (ULPGC - GTMA - MACbioIDi)

 ## Project Description

-This project is a next step in the one presented during [27thPW NA-MIC](https://na-mic.github.io/ProjectWeek/PW27_2018_Boston/Projects/MedicalInfraredImagingwithSlicer/), a research collaboration between the public research [institute IACTEC](http://www.iac.es/) and the [University of Las Palmas de Gran Canarias(ULPGC)](http://www.ulpgc.es/) in order to use InfraRed (IR) sensors and advanced image processing techniques in 3D Slicer for medical diagnosis.
+This project is a continuation of the one presented during the [27thPW NA-MIC](https://na-mic.github.io/ProjectWeek/PW27_2018_Boston/Projects/MedicalInfraredImagingwithSlicer/), in which a research collaboration between the public research institute [IACTec](http://www.iac.es/iactec.php?op1=141&lang=en) and the [University of Las Palmas de Gran Canarias(ULPGC)](http://www.ulpgc.es/).
+The project uses InfraRed (IR) sensors and advanced image processing techniques in 3D Slicer for medical diagnosis, including diabetic foot ulcer assessment.
-It is intended mainly for foot ulcers detection in diabetic patients.
 The infrared cameras have been integrated and connected to 3D Slicer using the PLUS toolkit and a new medical thermal infrared extension is being developed.

 ## Objectives

-1. To implement a new extension for medical thermal infrared images.
+1. Implementation of a new extension for medical thermal infrared images.
-1. To develop and test a new module for foot ulcer detection based on thermal infrared images.
+1. Development and testing of a new module for foot ulcer detection based on thermal infrared images.
-1. Performance & improvements.
+1. Performance & efficiency improvements.

 ## Approach and Plan